Skip to main content

-You might imagine an individual or company putting money into an asset, project, or organization to generate a profit.
-This is the traditional model of investing—one that focuses primarily on financial gains for the investor.
+When you hear the term "investing," you might imagine an individual or company putting money into an asset to generate a profit.
+This traditional model focuses primarily on financial gains for the investor.

 What is Impact Investing?